For More Information and photos about the 1st Battalion, 77th

 October 10, 2011

-over dark hulking mounds in the distance.
-Faint twinkling lights near the
+mounds in the distance.
+Faint twinkling lights near the horizon line estimated

-horizon line estimated the distance of the long serpent of a convoy drawing
+the distance of the long serpent of a convoy drawing near.

 Soldiers of 172nd Infantry Brigade, Task Force Blackhawk, had been driving for